ChrisVilches/Ruby-Behavior-Tree/README.md

 end
 ```

-Or using inline logic in the DSL.
-When using the DSL, before starting the block (i.e. where the child is defined), you must pass a `lambda` which receives two parameters (both optional), `context` and `node` (the `self` of the condition node).
+Or create condition nodes using inline lambdas in the DSL.
+When using the DSL, before starting the block (i.e. where the child is defined), you must pass a `lambda` which receives two parameters (both optional), `context` and `node` (which is the `self` of the condition node).

 ```ruby
 my_tree = BehaviorTree::Builder.build do